Does Your Chronic Condition Increase Your Risk of Falling?

 Heart Condition and Risk of Falling

-Those who suffer from a heart conditions, such as heart failure, have been shown to have a nearly 45% fall rate in any given year and had a 1.86 times likelier chance than someone who didn't have a heart condition.
+Those who suffer from a heart conditions, such as heart failure, have been shown to have significantly higher fall risk scores than someone who didn't have a heart condition.
 The causes are numerous, such as:

 - Poor respiration